 As bizarre as this deal may sound, the building’s designers had a simple solution to occupying the air over the church: They would simply cut out one of the corners of the building for the first nine stories.
 From the 10th story to the very top, the building would simply cantilever out 72 feet (22 meters) over the church.
-Now, this is really going to sound crazy, but somewhere during the design period someone came with the brilliant idea to cut out all four corners of the tower.
+Now, this is really going to sound crazy, but somewhere during the design period, someone came up with the brilliant idea to cut out all four corners of the tower.

 Now, common sense tells us that the supports for all buildings should be at the corners, but the Citicorp Tower would defy logic.
 Its supports would be at the center of each side of the building.
 I like to think of it as a tall square building that sits on a giant nine-story plus sign.